Research Scientist, NMFS

 Since 1999, I have been working with the National Marine Fisheries Service.
 I currently work on stochastic population dynamics.
 I am trying formulate hypotheses about parsimonious descriptions for population processes.
 I think about general canonical forms for the statistical distributions that population monitoring data should come from.
 I think about it as, 'does there exist a f(data) ~ g(theta)' under broad conditions -- that is under plausible population processes.
 Finding such an f and proving that it is distributed with the canonical form g, is primarily what concerns me.
 Why do I think about such esoteric things?
 Because I think that the process that generates my data on an endangered species is unknowable and unestimateable in my lifetime, and that the data, in and of themselves, will give me little information about the underlying process.

-There are a few reasonable approaches to this problem, as I see it in January 2006.
-One approach is to be a pure Bayesian, develop a complicated model, fit that to the data, and use some type of model averaging across the posterior.
+There are a few reasonable approaches to this problem, as I saw it in January 2006.
+One approach was to be a pure Bayesian, develop a complicated model, fit that to the data, and use some type of model averaging across the posterior.
 Bayesians argue that since you model average across the posterior this approach does not suffer from the data-mining problem faced in frequentist statistics when the number of parameters greatly outnumbers the number of data points.
-At the moment, my understanding of Bayesian statistics is not sufficiently deep to evaluate that argument.
+My understanding of Bayesian statistics is not sufficiently deep to evaluate that argument to my satisfaction.
 At the same time, I'm alarmed at the degree of data-mining/model-fudging that goes on in typical model-building.
 Bayesian approaches seem to be an improvement on that.
 The problem is that a) I have a hard time accepting vague priors especially in complex models with a gazillion parameters and b) we know a lot about population processes, and we should be able to come up with theoretically motivated informative priors.

-My recent paper, "A statistical approach to quasi-extinction forecasting", is the culmination of two years of pondering on this problem.
-Having completed this however I am forcibly reminded of the quote that opens Bernt Oksendal's book Stochastic differential equations: "We have not succeeded in answering all our problems.
+My 2007 paper, "A statistical approach to quasi-extinction forecasting", was the culmination of two years of pondering on this problem.
+Having completed that however I was reminded of the quote that opens Bernt Oksendal's book Stochastic differential equations: "We have not succeeded in answering all our problems.
 The answers we have found only serve to raise a whole set of new questions.
 In some ways we feel we are as confused as ever, but we believe we are confused on a higher level and about more important things."